Gallie83/Best-Buds-Florist/README.md

 ![Collections Image](media/readme/collections.png)

-The last piece of content on the home page is the About Us section, which documents the business and its morales.
+The About Us section which document the business and its morales.

 ![About us image](media/readme/about-us.png)

+The last piece of content on the home page is the mailchimp sign up form where site users can subscribe to receive updates from the business.

 ## Products